Inequality, Elections, and Communal Riots (with H. Zeynep Bulutgil)

 How does inequality within and between ethno-religious groups influence the likelihood and the frequency of communal riots?
 Using evidence from India, this paper finds that low within group and high between group inequality, dampens the likelihood and frequency of communal riots.
 Theoretically, the paper argues that the instrumental logic best accounts for this finding.
 We argue that to be politically competitive, nationalist politicians need their sup- porters to identify foremost with their ethnic identity.
 When inequality within groups is high and/or inequality between groups is low, citizens are less likely to focus on ethnicity as their primary identity.
 In such contexts, politicians use communal riots to improve their electoral prospects by reinforcing the salience of ethnicity.
 Empirically, the paper relies on cross-district analysis of inequality and Hindu-Muslim riots in India as well as short case studies that focus on the causal logic of the argument.

-Inequality & Ethnic Party Performance: Comparing Elite and Non-Elite Group Parties in India (with H. Zeynep Bulutgil)
+Inequality & Vote Share: Comparing Elite and Non-Elite Group Parties in India (with H. Zeynep Bulutgil)

 What is the relationship between economic inequality and ethnic party success?
 The paper uses subnational data from India to tackle this question.
 We develop a theoretical framework that takes into account the distinct distributional considerations within elite and non-elite ethnic groups.
 Our findings show that the nature of the relationship depends on the type of group and and the type of inequality in question.
 Specifically, we show that within group inequality boosts the chances of elite ethnic group parties while decreasing the chances of non-elite ethnic group parties.
 We also confirm the conventional expectation that high between group inequality increases support for ethnic parties.

-Electoral Stability and Cross-Cutting Cleavages: Theory and Evidence from India (with Francesca Jensenius and Pavithra Suryanaryan)
+Ethnic Inequality, Cross-Cutting Cleavages, and Electoral Stability in India (with Francesca Jensenius and Pavithra Suryanaryan)

 Existing literature predicts higher electoral stability in ethnically divided societies.
 However, empirically we observe the opposite, higher instability in many multi-ethnic contexts.
 Using evidence from India, we account for the existence of high instability in a ethnically heterogeneous democracy.
 We find that cross-cuttingness between social and economic divisions increases instability by boosting electoral volatility and anti-incumbent voting.
 We argue that when ethnic groups are distinct economically, there is lower electoral instability for two related reasons.
 First, vote choices tend to be rigid and voters are less likely to change their vote from one election to another.
 Second, party—candidate linkages are likely to be stronger and candidates are less likely to switch party affiliation or parties are less likely to change candidates between successive elections.
 To test our arguments, we use data on elections to state legislatures for the time period 1987 to 2007.
 We estimate inequality and cross-cuttingness using data on consumption, identity, and occupation from the National Sample Surveys.